Heat take down Celtics, move on to NBA Finals

 gave Miami the game's first double-digit lead at 112-102 with 3:31 to go, and

-the score was 116-102 before the Celtics snapped a nearly 4-minute scoring
+the score was 116-102 before the Celtics snapped a nearly four-minute scoring

 A 7-0 Celtics spurt late in the third quarter knotted the score at 86.

-Dragic's basket with 26 seconds left helped Miami lead 88-86 entering the
+Dragic's basket with 26 seconds left gave Miami an 88-86 lead entering the

 fourth.